nikp123/minecraft-plymouth-theme/README.md

 ### Distros and whatnot?

 So far I've tested this on:
-Void Linux and Arch Linux (and a teeny tiny bit of NixOS, but I think it's kinda broken atm)
+Arch Linux, Void Linux and NixOS.

+Other users have reportedly tested this on Ubuntu and Fedora, but I can't make any statements about how they work there.

 Other distros *might* work but it would require that their initrd generator is aware of plymouth and this theme, and pulls in the correct files.